 Volumes can be deleted with the rmfs.xtreemfs tool.
-Note that deleting a volume implies that any data, i.e. all files and directories on the volume are deleted!
+Deleting a volume implies that any data, i.e. all files and directories on the volume are irrecoverably lost!
 Please see man rmfs.xtreemfs for a full list of options and usage.
+Please also note that rmfs.xtreemfs does not dispose of file contents on the OSD.
+To reclaim storage space occupied by the volume, it is therefore necessary to either remove all files from the volume before deleting it, or to run the cleanup tool (see Section 5.2.2).